 Front-load washing machines are predominantly available in capacities ranging from 6 to 10 Kg.
 A top-loader is more versatile in this aspect available at a capacity ranging from 6 to 16 Kg or even more, making them an apt choice for hostels and places where a large group stay together.

-A front loader has a wide range of wash programs like cotton, jeans, delicates, bedding, woollen, daily wear and so on many options to clean almost every type of fabric.
-A top-loader is usually limited in this respect.
+A front loader has a wide range of wash programs like cotton, jeans, delicates, bedding, woolen, daily wear and so on many options to clean almost every type of fabric.
+A top loader is usually limited in this respect.
 It has around 7-10 wash programs which are basic.
 Also, the duration of the wash programs is short.
 As a result, it doesn’t clean the clothes as thoroughly as a front loader.
-Further, a top-loader does not wash large pieces of beddings well as it won’t completely immerse the clothes in water.
+Further, a top-loader does not wash large pieces of beddings thoroughly as it won’t completely immerse the clothes in water.
 They are also rougher on your clothes compared to front loaders.

 A top-loader usually has a spin speed of 650-800 RPM, while a front loader spins at 1000-1400 RPM.
 As a result, clothes washed in a front loader will be much drier.